harumuki/thorsten-hans.com/_posts/2018-01-26-deploy-azure-functions-to-kubernetes-and-scale-them-automatically.md

 *Azure Functions* has become my standard framework to build *serverless* backends for *Single Page Applications* (SPAs).
 It's easy to get started with *Azure Functions*, although the platform itself is really powerful and highly configurable.
 I really love the cloud hosting capabilities for *Azure Functions*, but from time to time, it's not allowed to use the public cloud as the deployment target.

 *Azure Functions* can easily be hosted in different environments.
 You can download the entire runtime and execute it on-premises (if you have to) or you can use the existing *Docker* image and deploy your serverless backend to *Kubernetes*.
-And that's exactly what this post will describe, you'll create a sample Azure Function including a docker container, deploy it to a Kubernetes cluster and let it automatically scale based on CPU utilization.
+And that's exactly what this post will describe, you'll create a sample Azure Functions project including a docker container, deploy it to a Kubernetes cluster and let it automatically scale based on CPU utilization.

 ## What do you need